Toddlers are vulnerable as recent FBI report shows airline sexual assaults soar

 Let’s protect our children from airline sexual assaults and stop the games of chicken at the boarding gates.

-DOT or Congress needs to step up and protect American families.
-DOT should at least initiate a rulemaking to study the need to sit parents or older family members with younger children on airline flights.
-Plus, DOT should mandate that airlines should release seats 24 hours before departure.
+Now that Congress has voted again to enforce the family seating rule, DOT needs to step up and protect American families.
+DOT should mandate that airlines should release seats 24 hours before departure.

-Join Us for Cybersecurity BenefitsCongress, after passing legislation in 2016, now has bipartisan bills that have been introduced in both the US Senate and the House of Representatives.
-This legislation is better for all passengers, whether they have toddlers or not.
+Join Us for Cybersecurity BenefitsCongress, after passing this legislation back in 2016, now has legislation that is better for all passengers, whether they have toddlers or not.

 Previous